 In an effort to support the development of future Omaha directors, the Omaha Community Playhouse is excited to offer the OCP Directing Fellowship.

-This Fellowship provides a new generation of early and mid-career directors and gifted artists with a unique education and understanding of the directorial skills necessary to create theatre.
+This Fellowship provides a new generation of early and mid-career directors and gifted artists with unique education and understanding of the directorial skills necessary to create theatre.
 Fellows will gain first-hand experience within Omaha’s leading organization for community-based theatre and education.
-They will work alongside, in collaboration with and ultimately become the leaders shaping Omaha’s theatrical landscape.
+They will work alongside, in collaboration with, and ultimately become the leaders shaping Omaha’s theatrical landscape.

 The mission of the OCP Directing Fellowship Program is to develop, support and encourage qualified community members in the art and practice of directing for the theatre.
 Our goal is to grow and diversify the Omaha directing pool in a way that we hope will benefit the entire theatre community.

 Inclusion and Equity Statement

 OCP will be a creative home for everyone.
 We will use theatre to break down barriers rather than to build them up.
 We will listen to those who have been systematically oppressed and felt excluded in order to better serve our community.

 Become an OCP Directing Fellow

 Each Directing Fellow will serve as an assistant director for one of this season’s productions and will work closely with its director.
 Fellows will be included in the design process, auditions, casting, production meetings, and all rehearsals through tech week and opening night.

 Fellows will also take part in six Fellowship Roundtable Events throughout the season, led by Associate Artistic Director Brady Patsy and Artistic Director Stephen Santa, both of whom will serve as mentors and advisors.

 The program will be a “fellowship” in the true sense of the word, in which a group with a common goal can learn with and from one another.